25 Aerodynamics of Finite Wings

 Therefore, including the wave drag increment, the drag equation for the airplane can be written as

-A combination of calculations (maybe even with CFD), wind tunnel measurements, and flight tests can most likely define the drag polar to an acceptable degree of fidelity for performance evaluations and other applications.
-Drag polars have been published for various aircraft, including general aviation airplanes, gliders, commercial airplanes, and even some military airplanes.
+A combination of calculations (maybe even with CFD), wind tunnel measurements, and flight tests can define the drag polar to an acceptable degree of fidelity for performance evaluations and other applications.
+Drag polars have been published for various airplanes, including general aviation airplanes, gliders, commercial airplanes, and military airplanes.
 One purpose of publishing such results is to allow engineers and analysts to validate their modeling and use it for instructional purposes.

 Another example of a drag polar is for a legacy military fighter airplane, shown below.
 In this case, the results are for subsonic and transonic flight, as well as for supersonic flight.
 Again, the rapid increase in drag is apparent as transonic conditions are encountered and supersonic flight is approached.
-Notice that in supersonic flight, the aircraft has a lift-to-drag ratio of only about 3.
-For a military aircraft, it is the usual practice to determine another form of the drag polar as a function of the load factor, i.e., for maneuvering flight.
+Notice that the airplane has a lift-to-drag ratio of only about 3 in supersonic flight.
+For a military airplane, it is the usual practice to determine another form of the drag polar as a function of the load factor, i.e., for maneuvering flight.

 where is the aspect ratio of the wing.
 For aspect ratios of 10 and 20, determine the best lift-to-drag ratio of the wing and the lift coefficient at which this occurs.